mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 - Ensure information flow with Solution Architects and Customer Success Managers (e.g. by receiving a regular report).
 - Use existing communication structures between Customer Support and Customer Success to avoid overhead.

-#### What is missing
+#### Ranking

-- Direct information flow with CSM and SA
+- Use existing metrics (e.g. priority and customer revenue) from the ticket system to rank identified issues.
-- Statistics about money spent to money made on solved issues
+- Compare Customer Support time put into issues to generated revenue for high impact.

 ## Community Documentation Involvement